BandKWedding/BandKWedding.github.io/_posts/2020-04-24-Hotel-info.md

 title: Hotel Information
 layout: post
 post-image: "https://www.hilton.com/im/en/DAYDSGI/1466531/austin-landing-exterior.jpg?impolicy=crop&cw=6169&ch=3453&gravity=NorthWest&xposition=0&yposition=331&rw=768&rh=430"
 description: A list of suggested hotels in the area.
+We have hotel room blocks at the hotels listed with links.
 ---

 To make your trip easier and more enjoyable, we have gathered a list of local hotels.
 We have blocks available at the hotels listed with the blocked rate.